 The EU-AITF Technical Assistance grant of EUR 418,333 is funding the Lenders’ Engineer (LE) to strengthen and accompany the implementation capacity of the promoter (ZESCO) for the Project.
 The LE has to interact closely with the Project Implementation Unit (PIU) for all matters related to physical implementation and financial follow-up (e.g. procurement, disbursement, monitoring, reporting).
 As the Itezhi Tezhi Hydro Project has the same promoter and similar characteristics, the same TA (i.e. the same LE) is also supporting the latter project.

-The Service Contract was signed during the second quarter of 2013 and the LE carried out his assignments until 2nd of June 2016.
+The Service Contract has been signed during the second quarter of 2013.
+The Lender’s Engineer carried on his assignments until the 2nd of June 2016.